Anchal293/To-Do-List/README.md

 A simple and responsive To-Do List web app built using React (or HTML/CSS/JS, jo bhi use kiya ho).
 You can add, delete, and mark tasks as complete.

+## ✨ Features

+- Add new tasks
+- Delete tasks
+- Mark tasks as completed (line-through)
+- Unique ID for each task